The Arduino aquarium controller is an Arduino-compatible board designed to automate an aquarium. It can:

 - Arduino-compatible ATmega328PB, programmable by ISP (no USB).
 Arduino software included.

 Note there is a small error in the current version of the PCBs.
 The enable pin of the 3.3V regulator is left floating.
 It should be connected to +5V.
 It is easy to fix this by scraping the coating of a nearby trace and making a solder bridge.
-The built and tested kits include this fix.
-The others don't, as it is easier to do after the 3.3V regulator has being soldered.

 To build a complete aquarium controller, you will also need: